Softpanorama

 exit 0

-Each [list] element may contain multiple parameters.
-This is useful when processing parameters in groups.
-In such cases, use the set command (see Example 11-14) to force parsing of each [list] element and assignment of each component to the positional parameters.
+Each element in double or single quotes can contain multiple words.
+Those words can besplit in the inner loop.
+See Example 11-14) to force parsing of each [list] element and assignment of each component to the positional parameters.

 for loop with two parameters in each [list] element